carlosonunez/talks/all-day-devops-2019/slides.md

 - ...hence the frequency map
-- Here are the top 20 most frequent words I saw from reading Reddit posts, Quora articles and other things from the interwebs on SRE (excluding utterances)
+- Here are the top 20 most frequent words I saw from reading Reddit posts, Quora articles and other things from the interwebs on RE (excluding utterances)
 - (Pages used and script that generated this in the GitHub repo)

 ---